Best RV Internet Options (2026): Starlink and T-Mobile Compared

 The Inseego MiFi X Pro is my recommended device

 The device I recommend to go along with a Verizon hotspot plan is the Inseego MiFi X PRO.
-It’s an affordable hotspot device on a payment plan of $9.72 per month.
+It’s an affordable hotspot device on a 9.72-per-month payment plan.
 It’s no bigger than a smartphone and has its own rechargeable battery that lasts up to 13 hours unplugged.
-It has Wi-Fi 6, which has extended reach and can connect to up to 32 devices.
+It has Wi-Fi 6, which offers extended range and can connect up to 32 devices.

 Hotspot devices vs tethering from your smartphone